 - Paint brush — We like these Pro Grade Paint Brushes

 Measure the area where you would like to enjoy shade in your garden or patio area.

 Take your time browsing for your desired sun shade sail — there are many different kinds to choose from, as you’ll have read above.
-Select a high-quality shade sail that’s best for your needs and desires.
+Select a heavy duty high-quality shade sail that’s best for your needs and desires.

 Always make sure to pay attention to the color scheme in and around your house to make sure the color of your shade sail matches your outdoor decor.

-Remember to select a sun shade that blocks out at least 90% of UV rays.
+Remember to select a heavy duty sun shade that blocks out at least 90% of UV rays.
 Pick up an awning attachment kit to help string up your shade sail correctly, too, as most of the less expensive types don’t come with this kit.

 Shade sails are not only practical, but they look pretty stylish too, when strung up correctly.